fabianleeaws/beanstalkcicd/doc-module-02.md

 Let's change the deployment policy Rolling deployment with an **additional batch**.

-1. Similar to before, create our configuration file **ImmutDeploy.config** in the ebextensions folder, and edit it with the IDE
+1. Similar to before, create our configuration file **RollBatch.config** in the ebextensions folder, and edit it with the IDE

 ```
-$ touch ~/environment/beanstalk-workshop/.ebextensions/ImmutDeploy.config2
+$ touch ~/environment/beanstalk-workshop/.ebextensions/RollBatch.config
 ```

 Add the following configuration to the newly created file